karthikmuppa21/StopWatch/README.md

 ## File Structure

-- `index.html` - The main HTML file containing the structure of the stopwatch.
+- `watch.html` - The main HTML file containing the structure of the stopwatch.
-- `styles.css` - The CSS file for styling the stopwatch.
+- `style.css` - The CSS file for styling the stopwatch.
 - `script.js` - The JavaScript file implementing the stopwatch functionality.

 ## Example